VideojogosLusofona/pyrogue/README.md

 ---

+[Introduce Vector2 class]

+* Added a Vector2 class to make the code a bit cleaner/easier to read

 ## Code Files

 * pyrogue.py: Entrypoint for the code.
 Creates tiles, does the main application loop, retrieves input and calls the rendering code